 But “mortgage REITs” deal in paper real estate.
 That typically takes the form of residential and/or commercial mortgages, as well as mortgage-backed securities (MBSes).
 An mREIT will borrow money at short-term interest rates.
 It will take that money and buy mortgages, MBSes, and/or other mortgage-related securities.
 It will then earn income from the interest generated by these products—and use much of this profit to pay dividends to its shareholders.
 In fact, mREITs tend to have higher dividend yields than their traditional real estate cousins.

 Ever since the 2020 financing crisis, the company has transformed its business model, growing its mortgage servicing business while also acquiring a variety of debt-related investment opportunities.
-It continues to be acquisitive, too, announcing two new deals in Q3 alone, announcing it would acquire an alternative asset manager (Crestline Management) and an owner-operator of Class A properties (Paramount Group).
+It continues to be acquisitive, too, completing deals to acquire an alternative asset manager (Crestline Management) and an owner-operator of Class A properties (Paramount Group) in December 2025.

 “Over the past few years, RITM has transitioned from an owner of [mortgage servicing rights] to a mortgage bank and diversified investment manager with multiple business segments.
 The company also acquired Sculptor, a publicly traded asset manager, in 2023,” say Keefe, Bruyette & Woods analysts, who rate the stock at Outperform.
 “We think the shares provide an attractive combination of a stable current return with potential upside optionality if the company is able to grow as an alternative asset management and/or publicly list its mortgage bank at a premium to book value.”